 Once that is activated, however, Cortana becomes incredibly handy.
 I can ask it (her?) for weather forecasts, cooking measurements, file types (such as spreadsheets or documents), driving directions, flight updates, time-zone conversions, and much more.

 I can initiate Bing (but, apparently, not Google) searches for all manner of information.
 Bing shows me nearby restaurants, pulls up photos or videos related to a particular word or phrase (like “Amy Schumer”), and tells me the Eiffel Tower’s height or Nicaragua’s population.

-If I ask Cortana to “Beam me up, Scotty,”, “Sorry, Captain, I need more power.”
+If I ask Cortana to “Beam me up, Scotty,” the Scottish-accented answer is, “Sorry, Captain, I need more power.”
 (You might get a different answer since Cortana sometimes has more than one reply to a tongue-in-cheek query.)

 Cortana even addresses me by name, once I’ve taught it what that is.

 All this makes me pine for Siri on the Mac.
 I have to believe Siri for OS X is on the way – especially now that Redmond has one-upped Cupertino in this regard.